e-Valuate: A Two-player Game on Arithmetic Expressions -- An Update: Introduction

 The computational challenge in e-Valuate is an efficient way of determining the minimax value in order to identify the winner.
 We show how these techniques lead to more efficient ways of determining $\minimax(\E)$.

+The game can also be cast in other domains.
+In particular we study some graph theoretic versions of the game wherein two players share a set of entities of a graph by coloring a different set with each player aiming to maximize his share.
+The entities being shared can be the set of vertices, edges or faces of the graph.

 In the next section, we introduce the game tree for e-Valuate and show how the minimax value can be computed using \emph{backward induction}.
 In Section~\ref{sec:alpha}, we show how improved performance can be obtained by combining the minimax algorithm with alpha-beta pruning.
 We describe these methods in the context of our game.
 The efficacy of alpha-beta pruning methods depends on the order in which the the children of each node are evaluated.
 We describe a heuristic for determining this order.
 Further improvements can be obtained by avoiding repeated reevaluation of the same game position through the use of transposition tables.
 In Section~\ref{sec:Imp}, we provide implementation details and compare the number of nodes pruned by the two methods, alpha-beta and alpha-beta with node ordering and transposition tables, for different arithmetic expressions.
+In Section~\ref{sec:G} we introduce some versions of e-Valuate that can be played on graphs.
+In Section~\ref{sec:T} we describe another variant that is based on a maximal partial tiling of an $8 \times 8$ checkerboard by dominoes.
+In particular we show that any maximal partial tiling requires at least $22$ dominoes.
 We conclude with some unanswered questions related to this game.

 We fix some notations.
 For an arithmetic expression $\E$, let $n$ be the number of variables in $\E$. $\E (i \rightarrow X)$ denotes the expression $\E$ with variable $X$ replaced by $i$.
-The players MAX and MIN will denote the maximizer and minimizer respectively.
+For a domain $D$ different from the set of digits, we will denote by $\minimax(\E, D)$, the minimax value of $\E$ where each variable in $\E$ takes values from $D$.
+The set $[k] = \{1, \dots, k\}$.
+All the games we describe in this paper are sequential two-player games played by MAX and MIN with MAX making the first move.

 For general aspects of game theory, see \cite{OR}; \cite{net} is a useful online resource for lectures, glossary of terms and articles related to game theory.
-The game algorithms we have outlined above are well documented in books on artificial intelligence (e.g. \cite{IWJF}, \cite{RN}).
+The game algorithms we have outlined above are well documented in books on artificial intelligence (e.g. \cite{IWJF}, \cite{RN}). \cite{BM} provides an excellent introduction to graph theory.